calumatos/Cyberbullying-Detector/README.md

 Number of features: 5 columns

 Dataset 2:
-This dataset includes various indicators of bullying such as feelings of loneliness, lack of close friends, poor communication with parents, absence from classes.
+This dataset includes various indicators of bullying at school, such as feelings of loneliness, lack of close friends, poor communication with parents, absence from classes.
 Source: Kaggle (https://www.kaggle.com/datasets/leomartinelli/bullying-in-schools/)
 Number of rows: 56981 rows
 Number of features: 18 columns

 #### Project Plan:

-##### Problem Definition:
-Clearly define what constitutes cyberbullying in the context of your project.
-This might include offensive language, personal attacks, or any form of online harassment.
-Consider the different forms of cyberbullying, such as direct attacks, impersonation, or the spread of harmful content.

-##### Data Collection:
-Gather a diverse and representative dataset of internet messages, tweets, and social media comments that cover various platforms.
-Annotate the dataset with labels indicating whether each instance contains cyberbullying or not.
-This may involve manual labeling or leveraging pre-existing labeled datasets.
+# Steps for dataset 1

-##### Text Preprocessing:
+1. Text Preprocessing:
-Clean and preprocess the text data.
+Cleaning and preprocessing the text data.
 This involves tasks like removing stop words, handling emojis, and converting text to lowercase.
-Tokenize the text to convert it into a format suitable for machine learning algorithms.
+Tokenizing the text to convert it into a format suitable for machine learning algorithms.

-##### Feature Extraction:
+2. Feature Extraction:
-Extract relevant features from the text data.
+Extracting relevant features from the text data.
 This might include bag-of-words representations, TF-IDF (Term Frequency-Inverse Document Frequency), or word embeddings.
-Explore advanced techniques like word embeddings (Word2Vec, GloVe) to capture semantic relationships between words.
+Exploring advanced techniques like word embeddings (Word2Vec, GloVe) to capture semantic relationships between words.

-##### Model Selection:
+3. Model Selection:
-Choose a machine learning model that suits your problem.
+Choosing a machine learning model that suits your problem.
 Common models for text classification include Naive Bayes, Support Vector Machines (SVM), and deep learning models like recurrent neural networks (RNNs) or transformers (e.g., BERT).
-Consider ensemble methods or fine-tuning pre-trained models for improved performance.
+Considering ensemble methods or fine-tuning pre-trained models for improved performance.

-##### Model Training and Evaluation:
+4. Model Training and Evaluation:
-Split your dataset into training and testing sets to train and evaluate your model.
+Splitting the dataset into training and testing sets to train and evaluate your model.
-Use appropriate evaluation metrics such as precision, recall, F1-score, and accuracy to assess the model's performance.
+Identifying appropriate evaluation metrics such as precision, recall, F1-score, and accuracy to assess the model's performance.

-##### Addressing Class Imbalance:
+5. Addressing Class Imbalance:
-Cyberbullying datasets often suffer from class imbalance, where non-cyberbullying instances significantly outnumber cyberbullying instances.
-Address this imbalance using techniques like oversampling, undersampling, or using more advanced methods like Synthetic Minority Over-sampling Technique (SMOTE).
+Our reserach showed that cyberbullying datasets often suffer from class imbalance, where non-cyberbullying instances significantly outnumber cyberbullying instances.
+Identifying the best way to address these imbalances using techniques like oversampling, undersampling, or using more advanced methods like Synthetic Minority Over-sampling Technique (SMOTE).

-##### Hyperparameter Tuning:
+6. Hyperparameter Tuning:
-Fine-tune the hyperparameters of your model to optimize its performance.
-Grid search or random search can be useful techniques for finding optimal hyperparameter values.
+Fine-tuning the hyperparameters of our model to optimize its performance.
+Using grid search or random search as useful techniques for finding optimal hyperparameter values.

-##### Deployment:
+7. Deployment:
-Once satisfied with your model's performance, deploy it to a platform where it can be used for real-time or batch processing of messages and comments.
+Once satisfied with our model's performance, we aim to deploy it to a platform where it can be used for real-time or batch processing of messages and comments.

+# Steps for dataset 2

+1. Data Wrangling
+2. EDA
+3. Drawing conclusions

+# Time line

+Wed: Data wrangling and Elevator pitch

+Thu: Finalise data wrangling and EDA for dataset 1

+Fri: Text preprocessing for dataset 2

+Mo: Feature extraction

+Tue: Model selection, training and evaluation

+Wed: Improving the model: Addressing imbalances and finetuning hyperparameters

+Thu: Preparing the presentation

+Fri: Presentation